activist-org/i18n-check/CONTRIBUTING.md

    pre-commit install

    # Then test the pre-commit hooks to see how it works:
-   pre-commit run --all-files
+   # uv run pre-commit run --all-files
    ```

 > [!NOTE]
 > pre-commit is Python package that can be installed via pip or any other Python package manager.
-You can also find it in our [requirements.txt](./requirements-dev.txt) file.
+You can also find it in our [uv.lock](./uv.lock) file.
 >
 > ```bash
 > pip install pre-commit